HedgeComp/WindowsOtto-PilotBranding/README.md

 ## Change history

 - 2025-03-22: Added MultiStep Break downs of each REgistry Tweak.
-Easy to follow along and Uncomment out any tweaks you don't want.
+Easy to follow along and to Comment out any tweaks you don't want.
 - 2025-04-14: Added Removal of All Click To Runs (C2R) installed on a Machine.

 ## Suggestions?